gutocf/page-title/README.md

 $this->PageTitle->add('Articles', 'Add');
 ```

-The component will set a variable with *$config['var']* name for use in the views and templates, in this example **Add :: Articles :: MyApp Name**.
+In *Controller.beforeRender* event, the component will set a variable with *$config['var']* name for use in the views and templates, in this example **Add :: Articles :: MyApp Name** (Or **MyApp Name :: Articles :: Add** if *reverseOrder* option is false).
 You can set the page title by including this code in the template file *src/templates/default.php*

 ```php
 <head>